Skip to content

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #4

-Prince Frederick had predeceased him nine years earlier and so the throne passed to his grandson, King George III.
+Prince Frederick had predeceased him nine years earlier, and so the throne passed to his grandson, King George III.
 Through Bernard’s connection with Prime Minister Thomas Pelham Holles, the duke of Newcastle, Barrington (his wife’s cousin) was able to obtain for Bernard the governorship of New Jersey.
 Bernard was appointed governor on January 27, 1758 despite having no prior experience as a diplomat.

-Francis Bernard is chosen to be the Royal Governor of New Jersey by the monarchy under the leadership of King George II.
+Francis Bernard was chosen to be the Royal Governor of New Jersey by the monarchy under the leadership of King George II.
 Source: Colonial Papers of Francis Bernard.
 George II is buried in Westminster Abbey, London.

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #5